fiakkasa/HeuristicSearchMethodsSimulation/PUBLISH_TO_HEROKU.md

   - add CMD ASPNETCORE_URLS=http://\*:$PORT dotnet HeuristicSearchMethodsSimulation.dll after the commented out ENTRYPOINT line
 - Create an app on heroku
 - Add any variables the app requires in the heroku panel
+- Ensure you are logged in to heroku using both
+  - heroku auth:login
+  - heroku container:login
 - Push the docker image
 - Enjoy!